The problem

 User research

 I conducted a user research session to observe how users interact with lottery products and how these fit into their weekly routines and social activities.
-From this study we discovered the following insights:
+From this study I discovered:

 The solution